HackCU/pages/_pages/guide/hacker.md

 HackCU is meant as a time for hackers to work on whatever projects they like in a low stress, fun, and collaborative environment.
 This is a great time for hackers to work on projects from previous events.
 It’s a chance to learn a new technology.

+### Sponsor challenges and tracks
+Some of our sponsors have already uploaded their challenges.
+Check them out now in our live page: [live.hackcu.org/prizes/](https://live.hackcu.org/prizes/).

 ### Hardware :wrench: